What's New in PostSharp 4.3

 We understand that nobody likes to wait for the build to complete, so we've been working hard to optimize PostSharp's build performance.
 PostSharp 4.3 is up to 1.5 times faster than PostSharp 4.2 (the improvement is especially visible in large projects) and you don't need to change anything in your code.

 But there's more.
 PostSharp 4.3 introduces a new feature called solution-wide build optimizations, which can double the build speed in large solutions.
 Since this feature can break custom build-time logic, it is disabled by default.
-For details, see Reducing Build Time.
+(This feature has been deprecated.)

 Debugging an application enhanced with aspects is now even easier thanks to the following improvements: